UPstartDeveloper/herd-immunity/ReadMe.md

  - If you care about this work, then I humbly ask you to **please star this repository and spread the word with more developers!
 Thank you!**

 ## Running the Tests
- Tests are not implemented for this site at the moment.
-Please come back to this section later, I appreciate your patience.

 ## Tech Stack
  - Django - web framework for the backend